Kalbiyya: Post-Syrian independence

+Although Alawites in general dominated the government, as historian Jordi Tejel points out, in practice "active participation" in the Assad regime was limited to the Kalbiyya.
+There is evidence that the Kalbiyya areas received much greater infrastructure investment and other economic benefits compared to other Alawite areas.
+According to anthropologist Fabrice Balanche, the Kalbiyya's dominance of power in Syria was not the primary objective of Hafez al-Assad but rather a result of his placement of relatives in key military and bureaucratic positions.
+While their kinship ties to the president gave them an advantage over the rest the population, Hafez al-Assad could not rely solely on the Kalbiyya and forged alliances and relations with other Syrian tribes and communities to broaden his base in the country.

 Assad, following his death in 2000, was succeeded as president by his son, Bashar.
 The latter continued to rule through the same power structures as his father, with the Kalbiyya playing a central role.
 With the advent of the 2011 uprising and subsequent civil war, there was even greater focus on this policy.
 In 2012–2013, some 90% of regime army generals, according to sources close to the government, were not only Alawite but from the Kalbiyya tribe.